Get Better Quotes 35+

 Real Experts- Trusted

-California is currently the most expensive state in the country for employers workers compensation coverage.
+California is currently the 3rd most expensive state in the country for employers' workers compensation coverage.
 California rates have continued to rise over the past 10 years.
 Much of the increased costs are caused by the rising costs of medical coverage and state laws.
 Rates have been declining over the past few years.

 State law requires that all employers provide workers compensation coverage to any employee of the company.
 It is illegal for any employer to pay a medical bill directly to the provider.
 A claim form (DWC Form 1) must be filed with the insurance company for any injury requiring more than first aid care.